 Though some people love to be on social media all weekend, others totally check out.
 Facebook COO Sheryl Sandberg turns off her email on weekday nights and for parts of the weekend also.

 8. They prep their meals for the next week

-Sundays are a great time to prep your meals for the whole next week (especially work salads!)
-Cameron Diaz is known to cook up a storm on Sunday to prep for her week.
+Sundays are a great time to prep your meals for the whole next week (especially work salads).
+Cameron Diaz, actress and co-founder of Avaline Wine, is known to cook up a storm on Sunday to prep for her week.
 “In my house, on Sundays, you can usually find me in the kitchen getting my food ready for the week,” Diaz writes in her book, The Body Book.
 “I tell my friends that I can’t meet for lunch; I tell my nieces and nephews that if they want to hang out, it will have to be at my house.
 I make sure not to have any meetings or calls scheduled during that time, because that time is SO IMPORTANT for me.”

 9. They go on strategy walks

 Some combine exercise with brainstorming like Dia&Co CEO Nadia Boujarwah.
 She told Business Insider that she and her cofounder, “Almost every weekend we go on a long walk, most often down the West Side highway, and spend a couple hours outside, thinking about bigger-picture questions.
 Some of the more creative thinking happens then.”